Miguel Vargas Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is seventh in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Cardinals pitching staff ranks eighth in the league.

-- The Cardinals' 4.30 team ERA ranks 16th across all MLB pitching staffs.
+- The Cardinals have a 4.30 team ERA that ranks 16th across all league pitching staffs.

-- Cardinals pitchers combine to give up 31 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Cardinals pitchers combine to surrender 31 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The right-hander's most recent time out was on Sunday against the Seattle Mariners, when he went six innings, surrendering three earned runs while giving up five hits.
+- The lefty last pitched on Tuesday against the San Francisco Giants, when he threw six innings, allowing no earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.